-Parental Tips to Help Keep your Child Safe on the Internet
+Parental Tips For Child Safety on the Internet

 On-line computer exploration opens a world of possibilities for children, yet at the same time it can leave them vulnerable to exploitation and harm from on-line predators.
 Fort Collins Police urge parents to take the following steps to help minimize the chances of your child becoming a victim to on-line predators.